maarxx/MoreAlerts/README.md

 ### Rockets

-This alert follows whether there are any hostile humanoids with rocket launchers (or escaped prisoners, eep), and exactly how many.
+This alert follows whether there are any hostile humanoids with rocket launchers (or escaped prisoners, oops), and exactly how many.

 ### Escaping Prisoners